friendly/matlib/cran-comments.md

 # matlib 0.9.0
 - added `print_mat()` to print matrix expressions side-by-side
 - prepare to release as a cumulative major version
+- Phil Chalmers is now recognized officially as a package author [aut]

 # matlib 0.8.3